rolodexter/CivilAirspace/docs/use_cases/Research_Data_Collection.md

 - Network service fees
 - Data verification rewards

+#### Tokenomics Integration
+CIVIL tokens are used to facilitate transactions for data collection services.
+Drone operators receive tokens as compensation for their contributions, while the CivilAirspace network takes a portion of earnings to cover operational costs.
+Smart contracts automate these transactions, ensuring transparency and fairness.

 ### 7. Data Delivery
 - Verified data stored on IPFS
 - Access granted to research team
 - Usage rights transferred
 - Citation requirements established
 - Data provenance recorded

+#### Data Provenance
+- All collected data is verified and stored on IPFS with blockchain-based provenance tracking.
+This ensures that researchers can trust the authenticity of the data, with clear records of who generated it and when it was collected.

 ## Benefits